 Open your system’s Control Panel.
 Type “schedule” in the search bar in the top right corner.

 Quikteks’ remote IT maintenance service includes scheduled rebooting times for your company’s workstations after-hours.
-We set everything up properly so you don’t have to.
-You can reap all of the benefits of a rebooted PC without dealing with any of the troubles associated with it.
-We can even perform remote PC maintenance on your systems to ensure that they are in tip-top shape and operating at maximum efficiency.
+We can even perform remote PC maintenance on your systems.
+We take care of everything.
+You sleep.
 Call us at (973) 882-4644 to learn more.